-Many men (and women) are curious about the average penis size, but Dr. Abraham Morgentaler took it to the next level.
-He conducted a study on over 15,000 men to create a chart of the average size – and the good news is, you’re probably better off than you think.
+Both men and women are often curious about the average penis size, though the former is probably more interested than the latter.
+However, Dr. Abraham Morgentaler took it to the next level.
+He conducted a study on over 15,000 men to create a chart of the average size - and the good news is, you're probably better off than you think.

-The study basically reviewed and summed up all the previous studies documenting penis size and girth; in the end, Morgentaler ended up with 15,521 data points from participants aged 17 to 91, who’d had their penises measured in 20 previously published studies carried out in Europe, Asia, Africa and the United States.
-According to the study, just 2.28 per cent of the male population have an abnormally small penis and 2.28 per cent have an unusually large one – the rest fit into a general curve, slowly dipping up.
+The study basically reviewed and summed up all the previous studies documenting penis size and girth; in the end, Morgentaler ended up with 15,521 data points from participants aged 17 to 91, who'd had their penises measured in 20 previously published studies carried out in Europe, Asia, Africa, and the United States.
+According to the study, just 2.28% of the male population have an abnormally small penis and as many have an unusually large one -- the rest fit into a general curve, slowly dipping up.

 The study found that the average length during erection is 5.16 inches (13.12 centimeters) and the average flaccid length is 3.6 inches (9.16cm).
 As for the girth, the average value is 4.59 inches (11.66 cm) when erect, and 3.66 inches (9.31cm) when flaccid.
 What's interesting is that if your penis is 11 cm, then you are in the low 10 percent - but if your penis is just 4 cm longer, that puts you in the high 15 percent - quite a significant jump for such a small difference, which seems to indicate that most penises are rather similar in size.